WallarooLabs/wally/README.md

 ## APIs

 The primary API for Wally is written in [Pony][pony].
-If you are interested in writing Wally applications in other high-performance languages such as C, C++ or Rust, [drop us a line][commercial-support-email]; we'd be happy to engage on a commercial basis in creating language bindings that meet your needs.
+Wally applications are written using this Pony API.

 ## Usage